SIS Career Mentoring Program Academic Year 2024-2025

 Mentorship is a crucial component to a well rounded education and meaningful career, and mentors are often some of the most influencial people in our lives.
 Think back to a mentor that you had (or still have!) and how their support has influenced your career and life.
 Joining the SIS Career Mentoring Program will allow you to not only give back to the SIS community, but to help build the foundations of a fellow Eagle to start off their career with a strong network of support and skills that will make them valuable contributors in their field.

-Mentors will be given guidance at the outset of the program to help them plan and execute an effective mentoring experience for their mentee.
+Mentors will be given guidance at the outset of the program to help them plan and execute an effective mentoring experience with their mentee.
 Mentors will be provided with all of SIS’s online career resources, suggested activities, and conversation starters for each month of the program, that work towards helping your student mentee achieve proficiency in important career readiness competencies -including critical thinking, leadership, and communication- as well as personal professional goals that they will set at the beginning of the program.
 Naturally, mentors are also encouraged to bring their own insights and offer any of their own suggested activities to help their student mentees grow professionally throughout the program.

 With your support, your student mentee will have: